Glossary

 internal queue

-Internal queues (so called to distinguish them from external batch queueing systems) allow you to limit how many tasks can be active (submitted or running) at once, across defined groups of tasks.
+Internal queues (so called to distinguish them from external batch queueing systems) limit how many jobs can be active at once, across defined groups of tasks.

 Use queues prevent large or busy workflows from swamping their job platforms with too many jobs at once.